The Wrong People (novel): Plot

 British schoolteacher Arnold Turner is on holiday in Tangier when he is befriended by suave Ewing Baird, the middle-aged son of an American industrialist and a British socialite.
 At Ewing's villa, Arnold is immediately smitten with Riffi, Ewing's teenage Moroccan houseboy, and gives in to his long-suppressed homosexual desires.
 Subsequently, Ewing encourages Arnold to extend his stay and move out of his hotel and into the villa.
 Ewing opens up to Arnold about his previous failed relationship with a younger man named Tim Deakin, and voices his desire to find an impressionable boy whom he can educate on the arts and finer things in life.
-Ewing presents Arnold with a offer: Ewing will sign over his former villa in Marshan to Arnold, where he can live in bliss with Riffi, in exchange for his assistance in acquiring such a boy for Ewing.
-Arnold's school, Melton Hall, is for troublesome or unwanted youths from lower class backgrounds with few or no family connections, and Ewing believes that Arnold is in the perfect position to select one of them and convince him to flee the school and join Ewing for a better life in Tangier.
+Ewing presents Arnold with an offer: Ewing will sign over his former villa in Marshan to Arnold, where he can live in bliss with Riffi, in exchange for his assistance in acquiring such a boy for Ewing.
+Arnold's school, Melton Hall, is for troublesome or unwanted youths from lower-class backgrounds with few or no family connections, and Ewing believes that Arnold is in the perfect position to select one of them and convince him to flee the school and join Ewing for a better life in Tangier.
 Arnold is shocked by the suggestion, likening it to kidnapping, and Ewing laughs that he is joking.

 Riffi suddenly disappears, ostensibly to visit his family, and Arnold realizes that Ewing has manipulated him since his arrival in Tangier to be more receptive to this scheme.
 Ewing takes Arnold to a seedy male bordello called Diego's, and reveals that Riffi once worked there.
 He indicates that Riffi would likely have to go back if his employment with Ewing was terminated for some reason, and Arnold was not around to support him.
 Ewing admits he was not joking about his offer, and explains his plan in detail, but Arnold remains uncomfortable with the legal risks and amorality of it.
 Raffi returns.
 With the end of his trip only days away, Arnold is anguished by the thought of leaving Raffi, and begins to seriously consider Ewing's plan.
 An intelligent, quiet boy named Dan Gedge comes to mind.
 He has a bleak family situation, and is miserable at Melton Hall.
 Suddenly Ewing produces evidence that Riffi has been stealing cash from him, and announces that he intends to involve the police.
 Understanding that Riffi would end up in prison or a work gang, and be sexually abused either way, Arnold agrees to Ewing's scheme.